RyGuy860/frontend-nanodegree-mobile-portfolio/README.md

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 To get started, check out the repository, inspect the code,

 ### Getting started

+##Instuctions on how to run application.
+Part 1. click on index.html
+Part 2. click on pizza.html

 ####Part 1: Optimize PageSpeed Insights score for index.html